 9. Make extra payments on your loans

-The only downside is that this method requires more money upfront — which might not be possible if your income is low or unstable.
-Check with your lender to see if they offer this option before paying extra by calling them directly or visiting their website.
+The only downside is that this method requires more money upfront, which might be impossible if your income is low or unstable.
+Before paying extra, check with your lender to see if they offer this option by calling them directly or visiting their website.

 10. Don’t forget to pay yourself